Gabriel Gudding: Life

 Gudding has a daughter named Clio.
 Gudding practices vipassana meditation in the tradition of Sayagyi U Ba Khin (as taught by S. N. Goenka).

 Books

 A recipient of The Nation Discovery Award, Gudding received the Agnes Lynch Starrett Poetry Prize from the University of Pittsburgh Pitt Poetry Series for his first book A Defense of Poetry.

 Gudding's second book of poetry, Rhode Island Notebook, was published in November 2007 by Dalkey Archive Press.
 Rhode Island Notebook is a 436-page poem interlarded with essays.
 It was written in Gudding's car on the highways between Normal, Illinois, and Providence, Rhode Island, during 26 roundtrip journeys, and has been called by the polymathic writer and artist Alan Sondheim, "the first 21st Century classic."

 Ahsahta Press published Gudding's third book, Literature for Nonhumans, in 2015.

+Friends with Everybody, Gudding's translation of Venn med alle (2018) by Norwegian poet Gunnar Wærness, was published in 2024 by Action Books.